noelmiller/noelmiller.github.io/content/pages/projects.md

 Title: Projects
-### Programming Projects

 #### [Universal Blue](https://universal-blue.org)

-- Description: I am a member of the project!
-I assist with project management related tasks, as well as assisting with contributions!
+- Description: I am a core contributor of the project!
+I assist with project management related tasks, as well as assisting with contributions and giving talks!

 #### [Isengard](https://github.com/noelmiller/isengard)